 With nearly $650 million dollars in box office receipts, The Conjuring Universe is an unqualified success.
 Outside of Marvel, James Wan and company have accomplished something pretty noteworthy.
 The fact that this is a horror universe just makes its success even sweeter for genre fans.
-Yes, critical reaction to the movies as varied widely, the series has largely scared and entertained in equal measures.
-Now with seven movies under its belt, it’s time to take stock of The Conjuring Universe.
+Yes, critical reaction to the movies have varied widely.
+Nonetheless, the series has largely scared and entertained in equal measures.
+With the release of The Conjuring The Devil Made Me Do It now in theatres, the franchise has eight movies under its belt.
+Though box office receipts may ultimately dictate what happens next, The Devil Made Me Do It could be the last entry.
+So what better time than now to take stock of The Conjuring Universe.
 Where does your favourite movie rank?

 The first spin-off movie in The Conjuring Universe, Annabelle, is probably the only genuinely bad movie in the series.
 It’s utterly generic and unimaginative horror movie.
 Nothing in this prequel approaches the scares and tension The Conjuring achieved in its 10 minutes with the ‘Annabelle’ character.
 Honestly, you’ll probably forget everything you’ve seen 10 minutes after the movie ends.
 Director John R Leonetti’s credits include Wolves at the Door, Wish Upon, and … yes … Mortal Kombat: Annihilation.
 That explains a lot.

 7 – The Curse of La Llorona (2019)